headforwards-spd/headforwards-website/src/pages/info-pages/who-we-work-with.md

 parent: who-we-are
 type: info-page
 title: Who we work with
+text: >-
-text: Whatever the size of your business, Headforwards focuses on building long-term partnerships with clients willing to take an Agile approach to development.
+  Whatever the size of your business, Headforwards focuses on building long-term partnerships with clients willing to take an Agile approach to development.
+image: /uploads/delete 9.jpg
 components:
   - isPostit: false
     isRightImage: false
     isTwoColumns: false
     type: image-copy-component
-    title: A long-term partnership approach
+    title: blah
+    text: >-
+      Whatever the size of your business, Headforwards focuses on building long-term partnerships with clients willing to take an Agile approach to development.
+  - isPostit: false
+    isRightImage: false
+    isTwoColumns: false
+    type: image-copy-component
+    title: blah
     text: >-
       With dedicated teams created for each client, Headforwards looks to develop long-term client partnerships that continuously deliver business